mcs07/homebrew-cheminformatics/README.md

 ## Open Babel

-There is already an (outdated) Open Babel formula in the main homebrew repository, so use the full path to this tap:
+There is already an Open Babel formula in the main homebrew repository.
+To use the formula in this tap, you will need to specify the full path:

     brew install mcs07/cheminformatics/open-babel --HEAD